JG-endOS/JG-endOS/README.md

 **`Computer Science student`**

 My name is João Gabriel, I am 19 year old and currently trying to expand my areas of ​​interest in technology.
+Focusing in aquire knowledge to buld a career in data analysis with Python or Java.

 ---